-Apple Bloom being Genre Savvy enough to sneak out the letter half from Fluttershy's cottage while Trixie was focusing on Twilight.
+- Apple Bloom sneaking out the letter half from Fluttershy's cottage while Trixie was focusing on Twilight.
 Bonus points for the premises being under investigation with the potential of an officer busting her.

 "Even if she tries to have me arrested for my intrusion, I got her on the stand.
 It doesn't matter anymore.
 It's time she pays her dues for all she's done."

 - And it ends with Phoenix being hot upon Sonata's trail, especially now that she's to be called to the stand.
 The way he speaks of his oncoming confrontation with her, it reeks of awesome, considering the shit she put him through.